Unified Task Force

-The Unified Task Force (UNITAF), also known as Operation Restore Hope, was a United States-led, United Nations-sanctioned multinational military force deployed to Somalia from 5 December 1992 to 4 May 1993.
+The Unified Task Force (UNITAF), also known as Operation Restore Hope, was a United States–led, United Nations–sanctioned coalition military force deployed to Somalia from 5 December 1992 to 4 May 1993.
 It was established to replace United Nations Operation in Somalia I (UNOSOM I), which had been deployed in April 1992 in response to the 1992 famine—a crisis that followed the 1991 collapse of the Somali Democratic Republic and the full outbreak of the Somali Civil War.

 UNITAF was mandated to create a secure environment for humanitarian operations "by all necessary means".
 The task force, led by 28,000 US troops, included international contributions from dozens of armed forces, totaling around 37,000 troops.
 Military deployments focused on the south, as central and northern Somalia remained relatively stable.
-UNITAF forces began landing in Somalia during early December 1992, just as the famine was concluding and sped the conclusion of the crisis by about a month.
+UNITAF forces began landing in Somalia during early December 1992, by which point the famine had almost ended; it has been estimated that relief efforts only shortened the famine by one month.

 Aspects of the operation, in particular the large foreign military deployment, faced opposition from significant segments of Somali society and major factions such as the Somali National Alliance and Al-Itihaad al-Islamiya.
-Several instances human rights violations by UN contingents later emerged, including Canada’s Somalia Affair and Italy’s Gallo Commission, which exposed cases of abuse and murder of civilians.
+Several instances of human rights violations by UN contingents later emerged, including Canada’s Somalia Affair and Italy’s Gallo Commission, which exposed cases of abuse and murder of civilians.
 Overall, UNITAF avoided an armed conflict due to American Lt.
-Gen. Robert B. Johnston's strict rules of engagement, aimed at winning the Somali publics confidence—an approach abandoned in the succeeding phase of the UN operation in Somalia.
+Gen. Robert B. Johnston's strict rules of engagement—aimed at winning the Somali public's confidence—an approach abandoned in the succeeding phase of the UN operation in Somalia.

-In May 1993, UNITAF handed over its responsibilities to United Nations Operation in Somalia II (UNOSOM II), transitioning to a broader UN-led mission—though the operation effectively remained under US control.
+In May 1993, UNITAF handed over its responsibilities to United Nations Operation in Somalia II (UNOSOM II), transitioning to a broader UN-led mission; however, the operation effectively remained under US control.
 Approximately 10,000–25,000 lives were saved as a result of the UNITAF and UNOSOM II operation.'